 Make an appointment with a mortgage broker or lender as soon as possible to figure out the price range that you should be shopping in.
 This is called getting ‘pre-approved’ and gives the seller assurance that the bank will not reject your mortgage request.
-Not only that, but falling in love with a $400,000 home that’s $50,000 over your budget will just make the homes you can actually afford look disappointing.
+Falling in love with a $400,000 home that’s $50,000 over your budget will just make the homes you can actually afford look disappointing.

 A $300,000 house costs more than $300,000.
 As a home owner, you need to budget for additional costs on top of the purchase price.
 For example:

-- Land Transfer Tax is a one-time tax based on the home value that is charged anytime you make a real estate purchase in Manitoba.
-Learn more here: https://www.gov.mb.ca/finance/other/landtransfertax.html
+- Land transfer tax is a one-time tax based on the home value that is charged any time you make a real estate purchase in Manitoba.
+(Land Transfer Tax Calculator)

-- Banking Fees will vary depending on which financial institution you’re getting the mortgage through but there will likely be $200 – $400 worth of fees that will be charged when finalizing your financing.
+- Banking Fees will vary depending on which financial institution you’re getting the mortgage through but there will likely be $200 – $400 worth of fees that they charge when finalizing your financing.

 - Home Maintenance is very important to include in your budget.
 No matter how thoroughly you inspect a home before buying there can be unexpected costs that come up with little warning.
 It’s a good idea to have at least $2000 extra to cover the potential cost of a replacement appliance, new hot water tank, and fixing the furnace or air conditioning.

 Everyone’s wish list is different depending on your stage of life and priorities.
 Create a list of your desired features in order of importance and be willing to sacrifice some of the lower options to stay within your budget.
-Perhaps your list looks like this.
+For example:

-If the number of bedrooms, bathrooms, and yard size is high on your priority list because you have a larger family, you may need to sacrifice location to be able to find a suitable home within your budget.
-If you like the idea of living in Winkler, driving 10 minutes further to a community like Plum Coulee or Roland can save you money while accommodating what’s important to your family.
+If the number of bedrooms, bathrooms, and yard size is high on your priority list because you have a large family, you may need to sacrifice location to be able to find a suitable home within your budget.
+If you like the idea of living in Winkler, driving 10 minutes further to a community like Plum Coulee or Roland can save you a substantial amount of money while accommodating what’s important to your family.